 Corridor Prioritization

-MDOT MTA has pursued a data-driven approach to select and prioritize opportunities for transit-prioritizing investments.
-MDOT MTA's BaltimoreLink Frequent Transit Network, made up of routes that run every 15 minutes or better, was analyzed based on quantitative measures including bus reliability, bus speeds, dwell times, and ridership.
+MTA has pursued a data-driven approach to select and prioritize opportunities for transit-prioritizing investments.
+MTA's BaltimoreLink Frequent Transit Network, made up of routes that run every 15 minutes or better, was analyzed based on quantitative measures including bus reliability, bus speeds, dwell times, and ridership.
 This analysis identified segments of roadway that will most benefit from transit-prioritizing investments.

-Click here to download the Corridor Segments Map.
+Click here to download the Corridor Segments Map